• Disease Overview

 • Have certain dental procedures

-For those with heart valve replacements, the risk of infection is highest within the first year after the procedure takes place.
-Those who have had this type of procedure remain at higher risk for infective endocarditis for the rest of their life compared to those who have not had these procedures.
+For people with heart valve replacements, the risk of infection is highest within the first year after the procedure.
+These people remain at higher risk for infective endocarditis for the rest of their lives compared to people who have not had these procedures.

 Acute bacterial endocarditis is usually caused by staphylococcus aureus bacteria and occasionally by the bacterial strains brucella and listeria.
 This form of infective endocarditis, compared to other forms, is more likely to affect normal heart valves.